pgugger/LandscapeGenomics/2019/Exercise4.md

 	gf <- gradientForest(cbind(env.gf, snp), predictor.vars=colnames(env.gf), response.vars=colnames(snp), ntree=500, maxLevel=maxLevel, trace=T, corr.threshold=0.50)

-The input is the combined climate, spatial and SNP data as input (`cbind(env.gf, snp)`), and the subsequent parts of the command define which variables are predictors and response variables, as well as a number of other parameters that I have left as suggested.
+The input is the combined climate, spatial, and SNP data as input (`cbind(env.gf, snp)`), and the subsequent parts of the command define which variables are predictors and response variables, as well as a number of other parameters that I have left as suggested.
 GF will take ~30 minutes to run.
 In the meantime, read about the various settings or how the model works.
 When it finishes, there will be warnings about having less than five values for response variables, which is because we have only three: 0, 1, or 2.
 You can ignore them.

 We can plot bar graphs depicting the importance of each spatial and climate variable.